kyungphillee/kyungphilleemojito/README.md

 This tool is for educational purposes only.
 Any trading decisions based on this tool's output should be taken with caution, and it's always recommended to consult with a financial advisor.
 ```

-Additionally, here are some code-related notes:

-- The `key`, `secret`, and `acc_no` values are hard-coded.
-It's a security vulnerability to expose API keys and secrets directly in the code.
-You should consider storing them securely and referencing them indirectly in the code.

-- You have a `try...except` block in the `get_beta_list` function, where you handle a general `Exception` by setting `beta = 1`.
-This may mask potential issues that you would want to be aware of.
-Always handle specific exceptions, and if necessary, log or handle generic exceptions in a manner that provides visibility into any unexpected behaviors.

-- It's a good practice to have unit tests for each function to ensure they're behaving as expected.
-Given your emphasis on efficient, readable code and unit tests, you should consider adding a suite of tests for this code.

-Would you like me to create unit tests for some of the functions?